19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Material Properties/Silvered Property.md

 ## Lore

+***Scribe's Note***
 *'Silvering' uses a bit of silver and Mythril alloyed with steel, making the metal lighter, without sacrificing strength.
-It also becomes capable of holding enchantments.
-It was supposedly discovered by ancient Elven smiths.
-Weapons and armor of this style in Mithrinia are often referred to as Elven.*
+It also becomes capable of holding enchantments.*

+*It was supposedly discovered by ancient Elven smiths.
+Accordingly, weapons and armor of this style in Mithrinia are often referred to as Elven.*